 The late C19 saw the rise of tourism, particularly after the spread of railways to remoter parts of the county (some only reached in the 1880s), followed by the advent of motoring in the early C20.
-Guidebooks were produced, many in series covering the whole country.
+Both developments led to the production of guidebooks, many in series covering the whole country.
 Most successful were the Little Guides, launched in 1900 by Frederick Gaspard Brabant’s (1856-1929) volume on Sussex.
 Brabant was a private tutor in and around Oxford and no direct connection with Sussex has come to light, so he may have regarded his work chiefly as a business proposition, especially as he wrote other topographical volumes, including two other Little Guides (Oxfordshire and Lake District).

 In the absence of Johnston’s book, Brabant and Harrison continued to be widely used, e g by W E Meads (see next paragraph) who in the 1930s regularly cites Johnston’s work in other contexts, but makes no mention of any book by him.
 There was a major revision of Brabant in 1938 by Ronald Frederick Jessup (1906-91), whose primary interest was Kent, on which he wrote a number of works, including a new Little Guide.
 In the case of Sussex he followed this example in 1949, when he produced an entirely new Little Guide in his name only.
 This recognised that most visitors travelled by car, but retained the previous format.
 Though entries on churches no longer stop at the Reformation, he largely ignores the C19.